-All students accepted to a study abroad program must secure a student visa to enter their host country for the semester, the exception to this rule being a semester-long program in Ireland or England; should a student be accepted for a year-long program in either of these countries, he or she must obtain a visa.
+All students accepted to a study abroad program must secure a student visa to enter their host country for the semester.
 Students will find information regarding visas on their program brochure page, and students must be mindful that they are responsible for completing all necessary documents by the given deadline (either by the Office of International Education or their host country's Consulate).
 Should a student not complete the visa process in time, he or she will not be able to depart for their semester abroad.

 Students must be mindful that it is common practice for passports to be turned in with visa applications at their host country's Consulate.
-Students must be prepared to be without their passport for a designated amount of time, which is determined by the Consulate.
-Travel with a passport during this time period is not possible.
+Students must be prepared to be without their passports for a designated amount of time, which is determined by the Consulate.
+Traveling with a passport during this time period is not possible.

 Spain and Italy Student Visas

-The following programs receive assistance from the Office of International Education on obtaining visas:
+The following programs receive assistance from the Office of International Education in obtaining visas:

 - CIS Endicott International, Madrid, Spain